 \section{Abstract}

-For robots navigating using only a camera, illumination changes in indoor environments can cause localization failures during autonomous navigation.
+For robots navigating using only a camera, illumination changes in indoor environments can cause re-localization failures during autonomous navigation.
 In this paper, we present a multi-session visual SLAM approach to create a map made of multiple variations of the same locations in different illumination conditions.
-The multi-session map can then be used at any hour of the day for improved localization capability.
-The approach presented is independent of the visual features used, and this is demonstrated by comparing localization performance between multi-session maps created using the RTAB-Map library with SURF, SIFT, BRIEF, FREAK, BRISK, KAZE, DAISY and SuperPoint visual features.
-The approach is tested on six mapping and six localization sessions recorded at 30 minutes intervals during sunset using a Google Tango phone in a real apartment.
+The multi-session map can then be used at any hour of the day for improved re-localization capability.
+The approach presented is independent of the visual features used, and this is demonstrated by comparing re-localization performance between multi-session maps created using the RTAB-Map library with SURF, SIFT, BRIEF, BRISK, KAZE, DAISY and SuperPoint visual features.
+The approach is tested on six mapping and six localization sessions recorded at 30 minute intervals during sunset using a Google Tango phone in a real apartment.